barisione-biso/MillenniumDB/docs/wikidata_model.md

     - if `type` == `time`
       - Object is a new `Anonymous Node` with label Time
       - New node has `time`, `timezone`, `calendarmodel` and `precision` as properties
-  - The anonymous node representing the new `Connection` has the Label `Statement`
+  - The anonymous node representing the new `Connection` has the property `"type":"Statement"`
 - `rank` is a property of the mainsnak connection
 - Each qualifier creates a new `Connection` where:
   - Subject is the anonymous node created for the mainsnak `Connection`
   - Predicate is the `property`
   - Object depends on the `datavalue.type` with the same rules used for the mainsnak
-  - The anonymous node representing the new connection has the Label `Qualifier`.
+  - The anonymous node representing the new connection has the property `"type":"Qualifier"`.
-- Each reference is treated as a qualifier, but the anonymous node representing the connection has the Label `Reference`.
+- Each reference is treated as a qualifier, but the anonymous node representing the connection has the property `"type":"Reference"`.